zimiwang/DBMS/README.md

     update [Table Name] set [Column Name] = [New value] where [Column Name] = [Existing Value];

-Note that before "where" is used to put a new value of a column, after "where" is used to input an existing value of a column.
-Note that if the table has only one column of type int, then the data cannot be updated according to the value of this column.
-Otherwise, the program will be terminated.
+Note that both the column name after set and after where must correspond to the column name in the table.
+Otherwise, the program will crash and stop.

 **8. Select From**
 Select table values and print to terminal.
 This command line can select one or multiple table columns.